India - Holi Festival Photo Tour - full itinerary

 Barsana

-This afternoon, we enjoy the festival at the village of Barsana Lathmar.
-Barsana, the birthplace of Radha, Lord Krishna's beloved wife, attracts many visitors each year when it celebrates Holi.
-It can be overwhelmingly busy but we arrange a safe heaven on a roof top on one of the busiest streets.
-You can then run up and down to the street as you please.
+This afternoon, we enjoy the festival at the village of Barsana Lathmar – Barsana, the birthplace of Radha, Lord Krishna's beloved wife, attracts many visitors each year when it celebrates Holi.
+On this particular day, as part of the festival, the men of Nandgaon come to the village, intending to take over the temple of Shri Radha Rani.

 Day 4: